SIMETRAL55/livelex/README.md

 - Ubuntu 20.04+ (PipeWire or PulseAudio)
 - Python 3.11+
 - NVIDIA GPU with CUDA (optional but recommended for local mode)
-- Google Cloud Project with Vertex AI and Speech-to-Text V2 APIs enabled
+- Google Cloud Project with Speech-to-Text V2 API enabled (for Chirp 2)

 ---